-An oil displaying this mark meets the current engine protection standard and fuel economy requirements of the International Lubricant Specification Advisory Committee (ILSAC), a joint effort of U.S. and Japanese automobile manufacturers.
-Automobile manufacturers recommend oils that carry the API Certification Mark.
+An oil displaying this mark meets the current ILSAC GF-6A engine protection standard and fuel economy requirements of the International Lubricant Specification Advisory Committee (ILSAC), a joint effort of U.S. and Japanese automobile manufacturers.
+This mark cannot be applied to oils of the 0W-16 viscosity grade.
+Automobile manufacturers recommend oils that carry the API Certification Mark "Starburst."
 See the ILSAC STANDARD FOR PASSENGER CAR ENGINE OILS chart on the next page for descriptions of current and obsolete ILSAC standards.